 Community-based organizations receive national charters to use the Scouting program as a part of their own youth work.
 These groups, which have goals compatible with those of the BSA, include religious, educational, civic, fraternal, business, and labor organizations; governmental bodies; corporations; professional associations; and citizens' groups.

 Volunteer adult leaders serve at all levels of Scouting in about 335 local Councils with volunteer Executive Boards and committees providing guidance and support.
-Each local Council is charactered by the Boy Scouts of America, which provides program and training aids along the guidelines established by the national Executive Board and the national charter from Congress.
+Each local Council is chartered by the Boy Scouts of America, which provides program and training aids along the guidelines established by the National Executive Board and a Federal Charter from Congress.
 Learn more about volunteering at http://www.scoutparents.org.